rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 # Empty Columns

 The libcudf columns support empty, typed content.
 These columns have no data and no validity mask.
-Empty strings columns may or may not contain a child offsets column.
-It is undefined behavior (UB) to access the children of an empty strings column.
-Nested columns like lists and structs may require children columns to provide the nested structure of the empty types.
+Empty strings or lists columns may or may not contain a child offsets column.
+It is undefined behavior (UB) to access the offsets child of an empty strings or lists column.
+Nested columns like lists and structs may require other children columns to provide the nested structure of the empty types.

 Use `cudf::make_empty_column()` to create fixed-width and strings columns.
 Use `cudf::empty_like()` to create an empty column from an existing `cudf::column_view`.